What if you could have all of the benefits of Medicare, plus the benefits that come with private insurance? With a Medicare Advantage plan, you can.

-But this flexibility means there's a lot to learn about shopping for the right Medicare Advantage plan.
-If you already know what you’re looking for, start shopping for quotes, comparing plans and contacting agents.
-With more than 180 insurance providers nationwide, HealthMarkets can help you compare your health and budget needs to policies available in your area.
+However, this flexibility means there’s a lot to learn about shopping for the right Medicare Advantage plan.
+If you already know what you’re looking for, you can start shopping now,comparing quotes and plans and enrolling online.
+With access to more than 200 insurance providers nationwide, HealthMarkets can help you compare your health and budget needs to policies available in your area.

 If you're unsure of what kind of Medicare Advantage plan you need or whether they are right for you, watch the video below and read on for more information.

 The Difference Between Original Medicare and Medicare Advantage